 Applying for an award under this program is a multi-step process.
-To ensure that an application is submitted on time, applicants are advised to start the required steps well in advance of their submission.
-Failure of an applicant to comply with any of the required steps before the deadline for submitting the application may disqualify the application from funding.
+To ensure that an application is submitted on time applicants are advised to start the required steps well in advance of their submission.
+Failure of an applicant to comply with any of the required steps before the deadline for submitting their application may disqualify their application from funding.

-The steps for applicants to follow in applying for an award under this program are:
+The steps involved in applying for an award under this program are:

-- 1. Applying for, updating, or verifying their Data Universal Numbering System (DUNS) Number; - 2.
-Applying for, updating, or verifying their Employer Identification Number (EIN); - 3.
-Updating or verifying their System for Award Management (SAM) Registration; - 4.
-Establishing an Authorized Organizational Representative (AOR) in Grants.gov; - 5.
-Submitting an initial application in Grants.gov; and - 6.
-Submitting the final application in the Non Disaster Grants (ND Grants) system.
+- 1. Applying for, updating, or verifying their Data Universal Numbering System (DUNS) Number and Employer ID Number (EIN); - 2.
+Updating or verifying their System for Award Management (SAM) Registration; - 3.
+Establishing an Authorized Organizational Representative (AOR) in Grants.gov; - 4.
+Submitting an initial application in Grants.gov; and - 5.
+Submitting the final application in the ND Grants system.